nnworkspace/policy-to-production/00-project-governance/README.md

 It is part of the system itself.

 By keeping governance explicit, minimal, and enforceable, the project avoids institutional amnesia and preserves the intent behind what is built — long after the first implementation has shipped.

+## Disclaimer

+The documents in this folder are **illustrative and educational**.

+They do not represent official governance policies, legal mandates, or endorsed standards for the Digital Euro or any other real-world system.